The world's first AF anamorphic lens | Shop now >

 This is one of the most common mistakes in wide-angle photography: photographers try to capture landscapes or architecture but exaggerate the size of objects close to the lens.
 This happens when the subject is too close, causing the lens to bend straight lines and enlarge nearby objects.
 The result is stretched or distorted faces or architectural elements.

-To avoid this, always use a special lens for landscape and architectural photography designed to minimize distortion.
-Also, maintain a proper distance from the lens to minimize distortion.
+To avoid this, always use a special lens for landscape and architectural photography, designed to minimize distortion.
+Also, maintain an appropriate distance from the lens to minimize distortions.

 3. Vignetting and Light Falloff

-Uneven illumination occurs when light reaches the edges of a wide-angle lens and darkens the image corners.
-Use a camera lens with coatings that minimize light falloff.
-You can also use a lens hood to prevent stray light.
+Uneven illumination occurs when light reaches further to the edges of a wide-angle lens and darkens the image corners.
+Use a camera lens with a coating that minimizes light falloff.
+You can also use a lens hood that prevents flare.
 You can also try slightly stopping down your lens aperture to avoid vignetting.

 Ask any professional photographer, and they will agree that a tilted horizon is a sure sign of a rushed shot.
 This is especially true for wide-angle shots.
-These lenses amplify distortion and tilt of the horizon line, making it look unnatural and like the work of a beginner.
-We always recommend using a tripod for wide-angle shots and turning on the grid to determine the horizon height.
+These lenses amplify distortion and horizon tilt, making it look unnatural and like the work of a beginner.
+We always recommend using a tripod for wide-angle shots and turning on the grid to determine the horizon level.
 Also, always invest in a camera lens with minimal curvature distortion.

 Summary:

 However, such lenses should not be too expensive.
-The SIRUI Vision Prime is a high-quality cine lens that is not too expensive and solves almost all of the above problems.
+The SIRUI Vision Prime is a high-quality cine lens that is not too expensive and solves almost all of the above-mentioned problems.

 This lens was specially developed for filmmakers and photographers who prefer wide-angle shots.
 It is equipped with advanced glass elements and coatings.
 The ultra-fast T1.4 aperture gives you full control over depth of field and helps compensate for the typical challenges of selective focusing in the wide-angle range.

-The entire lens construction is designed to virtually eliminate distortion, stray light, and chromatic aberration.
+The entire lens design is engineered to virtually eliminate distortion, flare, and chromatic aberration.
 Furthermore, it is full-frame compatible for wide-angle shots without cropping and enables the creation of cinema-quality video footage.
-With this lens, you avoid most mistakes of wide-angle photography and achieve professional clarity and artistic impact.
+With this lens, you avoid most of the common wide-angle photography errors and achieve professional clarity and artistic impact.